 - If a student has three regularly scheduled examinations in one day and one of these is a common or department exam, the department exam takes precedence.

 - Second preference is given to an examination scheduled in the 6 p.m. to 10:15 p.m. time block.

-If any of your students require a make-up exam, it is your responsibility to administer it.
-You may make your own arrangements, or you may administer it during the make-up exam period.
+If any students require a make-up exam, it is the faculty member’s responsibility to administer it.
+Arrangements may be made between the faculty member and the student, or it may be administered during the make-up exam period.

 (The final exam schedule, including the designated make-up period, for each semester is posted on MyQ.)